ai-for-public-services/.github/profile/README.md

 ## AI for Public Services

-_**The AI for Public Services team seeks to improve public services and outcomes for citizens through the responsible and effective adoption of AI by governmentr**_
+_**The AI for Public Services team seeks to improve public services and outcomes for citizens through the responsible and effective adoption of AI by government.**_

 We conduct foundational research investigating the big picture of when and where AI can be applied in government and carry out technical projects with government on the adoption of AI in a specific public sector use case.